Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 All of Orcon’s broadband plans come with unlimited data.
 You can choose the type of connection based on what is available at your property and a contract term length to suit.

 Fibre 100 is Orcon’s entry-level fibre plan with speeds of 100Mbps up/20Mbps down.
-You can opt for a 12- or 24-month plan, with the 24-month contract including an Apple TV for an extra $5 a month for a limited time.
+You can opt for a 6-, 12- or 24-month plan with a charge of $89.95 per month, with the 24-month contract including Apple TV.
+If you switch over to Orcon from another provider and use your own modem you will receive a $25 credit.

-Gigantic Fibre is the plan to go for if you are looking for the fastest internet that Orcon has to offer.
-It’s available on a 12-month plan and you can expect speeds of 700-900Mbps down and 500Mbps up.
+Gigantic Fibre is a good value option if you are looking for faster internet.
+It’s available on a 6-month or 12-month plan at $94.95 per month and you can expect speeds of 700-900Mbps down and 500Mbps up.

 To have a fibre plan you will need to check that fibre is available at your place.
 You can do this by entering your address on the Orcon website.